-After updating their camper jack line in 2012, Happijac announces the 4800 heavy duty jack with a forty-seven percent increase in capacity.
+After updating their camper jack line, Happijac announces the 4800 heavy duty jack with a forty-seven percent increase in capacity.
 Multi-slide campers, meet your Happijac.

 In 2012, Happjac announced their next generation of truck camper jacks.
 The new jacks were based on the proven design of their predecessors, but featured important new upgrades including zinc plating, a built-in wiper system, and higher tolerances making the new jacks quieter in operation and more resistant to corrosion.